spreequalle/gentoo-binhost/README.md

 <img src="https://raw.githubusercontent.com/wiki/spreequalle/gentoo-binhost/images/88F6282A1C200.png" alt="88F6282" width="160" />

-These cores can be found on the Marvell Kirkwood or Armada SoCs for example:
+These cores can be found on the Marvell Kirkwood or Armada SoCs, for example:

 * 88F6281
 * 88F6282